Hank-LL/AMD_Robotics_Hackathon_2025_Team27/README.md

 5. **User feedback**
    - The GUI displays:
-     - Recognized text
+     - Interpreted order menu texts
-     - Interpreted order
+     - Interpreted order images
-     - Selected model name
    - This transparency helps users understand how the system interpreted their speech and which skill is being used.

 > *Image/video of inference and evaluation will be linked in the Additional Links section.*